erramirez/r4bs/ReadingData.md

 -   `read_tsv()`: tab separated files
 -   `read_delim()`: general delimited files
 -   `read_fwf()`: fixed width files
--   `read_table()`: tabular files where colums are separated by white-space.
+-   `read_table()`: tabular files where columns are separated by white-space.
 -   `read_log()`: web log files

 ### Working with Factors

 Since not all data is numerical (or integer), we should probably touch on how to deal with factors.
-Factors are important, especially in survey data, as they represent categorial data.
+Factors are important, especially in survey data, as they represent categorical data.
 Let's work with some demographic data to better understand factors.

 We provide a demographic data file here: `ExampleDate/FitbitDemographics/demographics.csv`.
 Let's load it and take a peak at what we have.